smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.4.2 =
+**Document Overview clarity**: each **Form Field** block now shows its target attribute in the Gutenberg Outline, so you can see at a glance which field is which.
+**One-click field generator**: in the **Custom Block → Settings → Block** tab (used for Sign Up and Edit Account screens) you’ll find an “**Add Missing Form Fields**” button.
+It auto-inserts every field required by your current loginMechanisms and signUpAttributes settings—no more dropping “Form Field” blocks one-by-one.

 = 1.4.1 =
 Added a **Custom CSS** field to the Authenticator block: style any element inside the widget without touching theme files.